jackw01/liora/README.md

 An optional config directory can be specified with the `--configDir` option.
 The first time Liora is run, it will create a blank config file.
 In standalone mode, only built-in modules will be accessible.

+Note: For long term use, use [forever](https://www.npmjs.com/package/forever) to keep the bot running if it ever crashes.

 ### Customizable Usage
 For developers who want to add their own functionality to their bot.